 Professional Development Diploma

-To attain the Diploma students must produce the 3 "generic" CPDs for access to the award.
+To attain the Diploma students must have completed the 3 CPDs above for access to the award.
 Then complete a case history that:

 1) Identifies 2 unit titles from each of the 3 groups